-For some people, attending or applying for college isn’t the hard part, but ensuring that they have tapped into all their options can be nerve racking.
-There’s nothing like, finding out you had the opportunity to receive financial aid in the form of a scholarship, grant or even a loan only after all the deadlines have long passed.
-To ensure that you are fully informed about all your financial aid for college, here is an in depth look into what’s out there for you:
+For some students, attending of applying for college is not the hardest part, but ensuring that they have tapped into all their options can be nerve racking.
+There's nothing like missing out on an opportunity to receive financial aid in the form of a scholarship, grant, or even a loan only after all the deadlines have passed.
+To ensure that you are fully infomred about your financial aid for college, here is an in depth look into what is out there for you.

-- FAFSA - The Free Application for Federal Student Aid (FAFSA) is one of the most important applications out there to receive financial aid as it determines your need for financial aid.
-The FAFSA takes your Expected Family Contribution (EFC) and subtracts it form the Total Cost of Attendance at the school you are applying, in order to determine financial need.
+FAFSA - The Free Application for Federal Student Aid (FAFSA) is one of the most important applications out there to receive financial aid as it determines your need for financial aid.
+The FAFSA takes your Expected Family Contribution (EFC) and subtracts it from the Total Cost of Attendance at the school you are applying, in order to determine financial need.
 As indicated in its name, it is free of charge to fill out this application.
 Youc an either complete your FAFSA online or submit a peper application in the mail.

 Financial Need = Expected Family Contribution (EFC) - Total Cost of Attendance (TCOA)

 You are able to use a FAFSA calculator to get an estimate of how much financial aid you can expect.

 CSS Profile - The CSS/ Financial Aid Profile is unique to many private colleges and universities who require you to complete the CSS Profile.
 These colleges and universities use the CSS Profile to determine what non-government financial aid you are eligible to recieve.
 To complete the CSS Profile online, visit College Board.
 Be sure to ehck with your school's financial aid office as to whether or not they require you to complete the CSS Profile.